Volantarius/vretta/README.md

 Conversion / update of the fretta gamemode for Garry's Mod.
 Forked from Fretta13 by Jetboom.

+Vretta is a heavily modified version of Fretta13, intended for new gamemodes.
-Renamed to avoid conflicts with other fretta bases.
-Fretta gamemodes will have to be tweaked and changed to use this base!!
+Fretta13 gamemodes will have to be rewritten to use this base!

 ## Update
 Now includes Suicide Barrels code for an example.